raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 - **Create Vocab:** This will help to know how many unique words are there in the whole dataset and based on that plan to take appropriate decision to optimize the model performance.

 - **Word Embedding:** Machine learning mostly work on the vector (of integers or floats), so we need to transform the text into their number representation.
-I also plan to explore if pre-trained word vectors (like word2vec, GloVe etc) can be used.
+One of the technique is to use one-hot encoding on the vocab.
+However, this encoding is ine cient, requiring as many bits as the vocabulary.
+Further, it offers no direct way to capture similarity aspect between words in the encoding itself (like it fails to understand that love and adore are similar words).
+I also plan to explore if pre-trained word vectors (like Word2vec, GloVe etc) can be used to quicken the modelling.

 - **Modelling/Training:** Model the problem appropriately using the traditional technique like Naive Bayes as well as Deep learning models RNN/LSTM.
 Deep learning techniques have many parameters(number of LSTM cells, learning rate, dropout rate, number of hidden layers etc.) which can be tweaked to test the performance.